By participating in this project, you agree to follow the code of conduct.

 - verifying existing bug reports and adding reproduction steps

-- reviewing pull requests and testing the changes locally, on your own machine
+- reviewing pull requests and testing the changes locally on your machine

 - writing or editing documentation